 - Other Marketing Materials: Your project must also include at least one other branded item that will be used in your pet related business such as business cards, letterhead, coupons, promotional displays, signs, apparel both human and pet related, etc.

 - The graphic design project must be in printed form.

-- No computers or access to electric will be allowed.
+- No computers or access to electricity will be allowed.

 - Space will be assigned and limited to 3 feet per project.

 - Spelling and grammar will be judged on narrative and project.

 A project will be disqualified if any of the following occur: